MoonwaveInteractive/Moonwave.SATNET/README.md

 ## Disclaimer:

 WinSAT should not be used for applications with the sole purpose of benchmarking.
-WinSAT determines hardware scores by running tests that reflect daily to intense operations calculated by time.
-It does not measure how good a computer is, it provides a bare measurement of what a computer can do efficiently and provides results based on what could happen.
-Other benchmarking software is far more complex and demanding.
-They provide results based on what is happening and the intensity varies amongst the several vendors.
+WinSAT determines hardware scores by running tests that reflect daily to intense operations calculated by time to completion.